wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.4.2 =
+  * Language: updated .pot file
+  * Press Permit integration: roles can be marked for supplemental assignment only (and suppressed from WP role assignment dropdown, requires PP 1.0-beta1.4)

 = 1.4.1 =
   * https compatibility: use content_url(), plugins_url()
   * Press Permit integration: if role definitions are reset to WP defaults, also repopulate PP capabilities (pp_manage_settings, etc.)